 - examine your records of transactions

 - see how effective your systems are for identifying and reporting suspicious activity to the National Crime Agency (NCA)

 - check that your staff know about anti-money laundering legislation and that they’re trained to recognise and deal with suspicious activity

 - make sure you’ve got the right systems in place

-What records HMRC’s officer will want to see
+Records the officer will want to see